 In today’s post, we will go through in more detail about do you have to wear a wetsuit when scuba diving, so let’s get started!

-You don’t have to wear a wetsuit when out scuba diving but if you are diving with a dive shop you will have to wear a wetsuit.
+You do not have to wear a wetsuit when out scuba diving but if you are diving with a dive shop you will have to wear a wetsuit.
 The reason is safety as it can be risky as wearing a wetsuit provides a number of benefits such as.

 The wetsuit covers your body and provides protection from hazards such as sharp rocks, reefs, jellyfish, and other marine life that like to sting and bite divers.
 Just having the wetsuit gives you something between your skin and those objects is always a good idea.